huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 Information from interviewing candidates:
 - Mainly judge communication and social skills
-- Subjective judgement, and therefore not reliable
+- Subjective judgment, and therefore not reliable
 - Can also ask to perform specific exercises

 References and recommendations from people who have worked with them: